Certificates

 Conclusion: Those information can only be read by the owner of the website.
 YES, BUT WHO'S THE OWNER?
 WHAT DO YOU KNOW ABOUT HIM?

-1-factor certificates (aka Domain Validated) can be bought by anybody for they are delivered without any audit.
+1-factor SSL certificates (aka Domain Validated) can be bought by anybody for they are delivered without any audit.
 They then display the safe lock but can be owned by hackers.
 They are usually used on phishing websites to throw webusers into confusion.

 Phishing is a Website graphic ID fraud that aims to intercept personal data that web user will give thinking they are on a genuine website.